 Application by W.M.
 Fares Architects, on behalf of Perry Lake Developments, for a site specific amendment to the River-Lakes Secondary Planning Strategy (SPS) under the Municipal Planning Strategy (MPS) for Planning Districts 14 and 17 (Shubenacadie Lakes), to enable a residential development at the south end of Ingram Drive and west of Highway 102, Fall River, known as Opportunity Site C (PID 40844375, 40551277, 00472910, 00472902 and 40551558).

-The applicant wishes to develop a mixed residential development on a 30-acre (12.8 ha) property, known as Opportunity Site C, located at the south end of Fall River Village, known as Opportunity Site C. The proposed development consists of:
+The applicant wishes to construct a residential development at the south end of Fall River Village, known as Opportunity Site C. The proposed development consists of:

-- 142 dwelling units at a density of 4.7 units per gross acre;
+- A total of 120 residential units for a density of 4 units per gross acre;

 - Retention of 60% of the site as open space; and

-- Retention of most of the MacDonald Sports Park Connector Trail on the property connecting Canterbury Lane Park to the end of Ingram Drive.
+- Retention of the MacDonald Sports Park Connector Trail on the property connecting Canterbury Lane Park to the end of Ingram Drive.

 The current policies allow Council to consider development of the subject property by development agreement subject to the following criteria:

 - Maximum gross density is limited to 4 units per acre;